 Scaffolding may be something you are interested in if you require any work carried out on your property.
 Scaffolding is an essential part of securing a worksite and offering access to areas that are hard to reach.
+Start by considering an equipment rental to cut costs.
 Below, we are going to take a look at some of the different types of scaffolding work for homeowners and the cost.

 Do you require scaffolding for a semi-detached home?
 This is often a requirement when homeowners need roofing work done.
 In such instances, a fairly elaborate scaffold structure is called for, as you will need three sides of your house covered in scaffolding.
 In most cases, this will cost somewhere in the region of £650 to £850 if you need the steelwork erected to gutter height with one walkway level and lift.
 However, this does depend on whereabouts you are based, as some scaffolding will cost more depending on the area.
 You will also need to pay more for any additional levels.
 Perhaps you need repair work on your chimney?
 If your chimney stack is unstable or cracked, you will need scaffolding to access and secure it.
 However, you don’t necessarily need it wrap the entire house, just the four sides of the stack.
 You may also need scaffolding if you are having a structure erected next to your property, be it an a-frame carport or an extension.
 Finally, one of the most common requirements for scaffolding is for gutter repairs.
 This is a small job, but small jobs aren’t extremely cheap, as it still takes time and uses equipment.
 Except to pay a few hundred pounds for a single, vertical tower.